TJ Perenara: Personal life

 Perenara is known for his support of social issues, having spoken widely of his support for inclusiveness and diversity in rugby.
 In response to Israel Folau's controversial comments on same-sex marriage, Perenara tweeted in support of the rainbow community.
 He has expressed continued support for LGBT issues.
+In 2024, he gave public support to the women's Hurricanes side, the Poua, which performed pre match haka that were critical of the National-led coalition government.

 Perenara has followed a vegan diet since November 2019, after being a vegetarian for two years.
 Talking about his first switch to a vegetarian diet, he said: "I ate meat until about two years ago.
 I started on the India tour-- I was massive on the environment, pollution, stuff like that.
 And then I watched the documentary called Cowspiracy.
 It talked about how much agricultural farming accounts for pollution in the world and I was like man, I can't really say I care about it if I eat meat.
 My journey is to become vegan, so that's what I'll get to."

 In early 2020, Perenara and his wife Greer announced they were expecting their first child.